Need help?

 2. Do you deliver material on board?

-We deliver on board in Mallorca, but you must check the availability in the delivery agenda specifying the marina/club and mooring number and we will inform you about the service.
+We deliver on board in Mallorca, but you must check availability in the delivery schedule specifying the marina/club and mooring number and we will inform you about the service.

-3. I can't find an item from the brands that you carry in the web store, could I get it?
+3. I can't find an item from the brands that you carry in the web store, could I acquire it?

-Of course, please send us a photo or details of the spare part you need to info@dahlberg-sa.com and we will immediately provide you with a price and delivery time.
+Of course, please send us a photo or details of the spare part you need to info@dahlberg-sa.com and we will get back to you with a price and delivery time.

 4. Do you ship to the Canary Islands, Ceuta and Melilla?

-Yes, we can make shipments to these areas, but since they have a different customs regime, you must request the collection of the shipment through your transport agency.
+Yes, we can ship to these areas, but since they have a different customs regime, you must request collection of the shipment through your transport agency.

 If you have any questions, please do not hesitate to CONTACT US .